-What kind of music do you think is ok for your child 2 listen 2 at a young age?
+what kind of music do you allow your child to listen to?

 This conversation has been closed to further comments

 My daughter is 3 and she pretty much listens to what we listen to, and we censor what we listen to like no profanity of course and stuff, I like all kinds of music, she sings along to the group called Night Wish, the remake to phantom of the Opera, she will sing along to that.

 Well, little ears are always listening...CLOSELY...so we haven't let our kids listen to much other than children's CDs, Christian rock and a little country or classic rock (have to be so careful with that too!).
 My girls just started listening to Taylor Swift and adore her but I don't let them listen to all the songs, even Ms. Swift's music can be inappropriate for little ears!
 It is funny because I never really paid attention to the words in songs until I had children.
 WOW...I don't know if it is good or bad that I didn't pay attention in the 80's!